Bunker Hill, Los Angeles: Bunker Hill Redevelopment Project

 In 1955, Los Angeles city planners decided that Bunker Hill required a massive slum clearance project.
 There were a couple of major political events which led to the "removal of the blight" and redevelopment of Bunker Hill.
 The California Community Redevelopment Law of 1945, the Federal Housing Act of 1946 and 1949, the creation of the Community Redevelopment Agency in 1948, and also the Bunker Hill Urban Renewal Project in 1959.

 The California Community Redevelopment law of 1945 allowed counties and cities to create and implement these agencies to help deal with the redevelopment of local cities.
 Until 2011, these Agencies held much power and were still around, until Governor Jerry Brown signed into law two bills to dissolve them.

 Along with those political factors, other things which led to the conclusion of the blighted neighborhood came from some of the government offices.
 The Los Angeles Police Department called the area a "high frequency crime area", due to the fact that the area's apartments catered to known offenders.
 The health department of Los Angeles also called the area a health hazard for its city.
-It wasn't until the CRA had won an ongoing court case against the residents of Bunker Hill.
+In 1959-1961, the CRA won a series of court cases brought against it in regard to the redevelopment plan, which were appealed, culminating ultimately in a California Supreme Court decision in favor of the CRA in 1964, allowing redevelopment to progress.
 This loss for the residents of Bunker Hill led to the displacement of many families and removal of many of the low income residents of the area.
 This victory for the CRA led to them being able to buy land to redevelop as they saw fit.
 Within the plans for the redevelopment, there was a section for the rehabilitation of the buildings of Bunker Hill.
-The section was slated to preserve the historical buildings of Bunker Hill, but instead were demolished since there was no actual rehabilitation planned.
+The section was slated to preserve the historical buildings of Bunker Hill, which were instead demolished since there was no actual rehabilitation planned.

 The development of Bunker Hill caused much controversy.
 The creation of the Public Works Administration and the 1949 U.S. Federal Housing Act helped quickly to clear and acquire the land on which "slum and blighted" areas of Downtown's Bunker Hill were situated.
 The city cleared the land and sold this land to private and public development according to the plan made by the CRA.

 The project is the longest redevelopment project in Los Angeles history.
 The majority of the skyscrapers on Bunker Hill were built in the 1980s, with a new skyscraper or two being finished nearly every year.
 However, the momentum died down in the 1990s, shortly after the 52-story Two California Plaza was finished.
 In 1999, the vacancy rate for downtown commercial skyscrapers was 26%, one of the highest in the nation for that time.
 Planned office towers were canceled, including California Plaza Three.